Zeshan M. Hussain

 zeshan_profile_pic_alternate.png

-Previously, I completed by B.S. and M.S. in Computer Science from Stanford University.
-I worked on deep learning for medical imaging and data augmentation methods with Daniel Rubin and Chris Re.
+Previously, I completed my B.S. and M.S. in Computer Science from Stanford University, where I worked on deep learning for medical imaging and data augmentation with Daniel Rubin and Chris Ré.

 Research